In 2018 I spent a month living on a Buffalo Ranch in the Canadian Rockies and became friends with a singing cowboy named Leo.

 I didn’t like high school and graduated in three years instead of four.

-In 1994 my math teacher, Ms. Dooley, called me out in front of the entire classroom for filling my workbook with songs and poetry.
-I felt oddly satisfied by the sudden realization that I had a readership of one.
+In 1994 Ms. Dooley called me out in front of the entire classroom for filling my math workbook with songs and poetry.

-In 1990 I got into the Edmonds School District's "gifted" program... after cheating on the test.
-On orientation day, I managed to run a staple through my finger.
-I was not even attempting to staple any paper.
+In 1990 I got into the Edmonds School District's "gifted" program – after cheating on the test.
+On orientation day, I stapled my finger.
+There was lots of blood and some very confused looks.

 In 1984 I went to Disneyland for my birthday.
 They were celebrating Donald Duck's 50th anniversary with "Happy Birthday, Donald!" parades.
 I thought these parades were for me.